Hello supporters of the Baltimore Downtown Restoration Committee.

 next tea is planned for May 15.

-Additionally: The BDRC has sold community calendars, helped with the Baltimore Festival and Parade, had booths at the Fairfield County Fair and Millersport Sweet Corn Festival, sold glassware and other items, hosted the annual State of the Village presentation, and more.
+Additionally: The BDRC has sold community calendars, helped with the Baltimore Festival and Parade, had booths at the Fairfield County Fair and Millersport Sweet Corn Festival, sold glassware and other items, hosted the annual State of the Village presentation, promotes the village yard sale (click here for a helpful pricing guide), and more.
 They also publish a newsletter the Twin City Update (the name of which is a tribute to the town’s history as two towns – New Market and Basil, which were separated for much of their history by the Ohio-Erie Canal).

 Gold BDRC Sponsor/Annual Membership